NPPF Grant Winners

-Bob Lynn Grant
+Bob & Millie Lynn Grant

-In 2020, Bob Lynn created a $4,000 grant that will be offered for ten years beginning in 2020.
+In 2020, Bob Lynn created a $4,000 grant that will be offered for ten years beginning 2020.
 Professional and student photojournalists may apply for the grant to aid in creating significant projects that make a difference.

 “Our profession has a long history of helping to make a difference,” said Bob Lynn.
-“Some images were taken in dramatic situations — Eddie Adams, street execution, Nick Ut, naked child running from War, Vietnam; Charles Moore, Civil Rights protest, dog attack, Birmingham.”
+“Some images were taken in dramatic situations — Eddie Adams, street execution, Nick Ut, the naked child running from War, Vietnam; Charles Moore, Civil Rights protest, dog attack, Birmingham.”

 “But others made a difference in more obscure settings — Dorthea Lange, Migrant Mother, California; Eugene Smith, toxic shellfish, Minamata, Japan; Donna Ferrato, domestic violence in America.”
-Lynn created the grant to encourage photojournalists to do stories that expose the sad underbelly in American society — locally or nationally.
+Lynn created the grant to encourage photojournalists to do stories that expose the sad underbelly of American society — locally or nationally.
 Stories never told through photographs and words that hopefully will make a difference.

 Alan Hagman Grant